tiprankstipranks

 System security risks, data protection breaches, and cyber-attacks could compromise our proprietary information, impair customer and vendor relationships, disrupt our internal operations, harm perception of our products and expose us to litigation and/or regulatory penalties, which could have a material adverse effect on our business and our reputation.

-The reliability and security of our IT infrastructure and our ability to protect sensitive and confidential information for our customers, which include many financial institutions, is critical to our business.
+The reliability and security of our information technology ("IT") infrastructure and our ability to protect sensitive and confidential information for our customers, which include many financial institutions, is critical to our business.
 We have been and may continue to be a target of cyber-attacks or cyber intrusions via the Internet, computer viruses, break-ins, malware, phishing attacks, ransomware attacks, hacking, denial-of-service attacks or other attacks and similar disruptions from unauthorized use of or access to computer systems (including from internal and external sources).
-Increasing use of artificial intelligence or machine learning capabilities may increase these risks.
+In addition, increased attention on and use of artificial intelligence increases the risk of cyber-attacks and data breaches, which can occur more quickly and evolve more rapidly when artificial intelligence is used.
 A breach of our security defenses could result in a loss of our intellectual property, the release of sensitive cardholder information and customer, consumer or employee personal data, or the loss of production capabilities at one or more of our production facilities.
+Further, use of artificial intelligence by our employees, whether authorized or unauthorized, increases the risk that our intellectual property and other proprietary information will be unintentionally disclosed.
 We may also be at risk from cyber-attacks on third parties with whom we do business to the extent their compromised systems interact with our systems or employees.
 For example, our employees, contractors, customers or other users of our systems are from time-to-time subject to fraudulent inducements by parties attempting to gain access to our data.
 We have no control over the level of response offered by any third party whose systems have been impacted by a cyber-security breach and to the extent we are also impacted by interacting with compromised systems or bad actors, we could also experience system disruptions, financial loss, fines or penalties and potential damage to our reputation.
 In recent years these types of incidents have become more prevalent and pervasive across industries, including in our industry.
 In addition, our encryption systems are at risk of being breached or decoded.
 We use encryption technology to protect sensitive data while in transit and at rest.
-Also, smart cards are equipped with keys that encrypt and decode messages in order to secure transactions and maintain the confidentiality of data.
+Also, smart cards are equipped with keys that encrypt and decode messages to secure transactions and maintain the confidentiality of data.
 The security afforded by this technology depends on the integrity of the encryption keys and the complexity of the algorithms used to encrypt and decode information.
 Any significant advances in technology that enable the breach of cryptographic systems, malicious software infiltration or that allow for the exploitation of weaknesses in such systems could result in a decline in the security we are able to provide through this technology.
-Any material breach of our secured systems could harm our competitive position, result in a loss of customer trust and confidence, and cause us to incur significant costs to remedy the damages caused by system or network disruptions, whether caused by cyber-attacks, security breaches, internal control failures or otherwise, which could ultimately have a material adverse effect on our business, financial condition and results of operations.
-The protective measures we have implemented to protect against data and security breaches and cyber-attacks may not prevent system or network disruptions and may be insufficient to prevent or limit the damage from any future security breaches.
-Our activities and investment in protective measures may not be deployed sufficiently quickly or successfully in order to protect our system or network against disruptions and may not prevent or limit the damage from any future security breaches.
+Any material breach of our secured systems could harm our competitive position, result in a loss of customer trust and confidence, and cause us to incur significant costs to remedy the damages caused by system or network disruptions, which could ultimately have a material adverse effect on our business, financial condition and results of operations.
+The protective measures we have implemented may not prevent system or network disruptions and may be insufficient to prevent or limit the damage from any future security breaches.
+Our activities and investment in protective measures may not be deployed sufficiently quickly or successfully to protect our system or network against disruptions and may not prevent or limit the damage from any future security breaches.
 In addition, as these threats continue to evolve, we may be required to invest significant additional resources to modify and enhance our information security and controls or to investigate and remediate any security vulnerabilities.

 Technology - Risk 1